roryeiffe/task-router/module_css_tutorial.md

 import styles from './style.module.css';
 ```
 Change the path so that it matches where the css file is being stored.
-To user the styling, we can do something along these lines:
+To use the styling, we can do something along these lines:
 ```
 <div className = {style.wrapper}>
     <p>HTML content</p>
 </div>
 ```
 When this page is loaded, the div should contain a green background (or whatever you defined in your css file).
 Furthermore, we can use the wrapper class in another module.css file without fear of overlap!

+We can also use inspect element to see how this works.
+Looking at the applied class names, we might not see plain old "wrapper"... we will probably see something like "style_wrapper__1Nrjv".
+The random gibberish makes the different wrapper classes unique, so we can use them across the website.
 ## Some Quirks to look out for
 ### Changing Names of Classes
 One of the hassles of using module.css files is that we can't have any className that contains a hyphen (there may be other characters but I can't remember right now).
 So, you can do something like 'btnSubmit' instead of btn-submit'.
-Not too bad, just something to look out for.
+Not too bad, just something to look out for and change if you're converting from regular css code.
 ### No more tags :(
-Another drawback of using these types of files is using css like:
+Another drawback of using these types of files is that using css like:
 ```
 p {
     font-size: 100px;